 Work Based Learning Job placement provides opportunities for successful adjustment from school to work with the help of the lab instructor and administration.
-Many students qualify for placement during the second semester of their senior year.
-The Pre-Apprenticeship program is available in a variety of programs, which earns time in an apprenticeship as well as college credit.
+Students can participate in work-based learning in a variety of formats both on and off campus.
+The Pre-Apprenticeship program is available in select programs, which earns time in an apprenticeship as well as college credit.
 Information on both of these initiatives is available through the lab instructor.
-Work-Based Learning unique opportunity, therefore a student's grades, attendance, attitude, and job performance reviews play a big part in the student's success.
+Work-Based Learning unique opportunity, therefore a student's grades, attendance, attitude, and job performance reviews play a large role in the student's success.
 Industry Credentials Greene County Career Center students have the opportunity to earn industry-recognized credentials by applying their career technical knowledge and skills in a nationally recognized assessment.
 These credentials validate a students' skillset to any employer within an industry.
 Last year, the Greene County Career Center offered 80 credentials to students from CPR and OSHA 10 to American Welding Society and CompTIA A+.
 Industry-Recognized Credentials by Career Field Explore Career Fields